mk270/whitakers-words/philosophy.md

 In some cases I also have expanded adjectives and adverbs to include comparative and superlative stems where they seem reasonable or have corresponding English instances, even when there is no specific dictionary citation.
-This effort was modivated primarily by finding examples of such comparisons in processing of large amounts of text beyond the classical works upon which authoritative dictionaries are based, but even classical works yielded examples.
+This effort was motivated primarily by finding examples of such comparisons in processing of large amounts of text beyond the classical works upon which authoritative dictionaries are based, but even classical works yielded examples.
 The point is that, while these forms would usually be